BreckenDavidMcGeough/Malloc/README.md

 # Dynamic Memory Allocator Implementation From Scratch In C

-## A fully functional dynamic memory allocator written in native C from scratch with the following functionality:
+## A fully functional dynamic memory allocator written in native C from scratch

+This project was from CSE220:Systems Programming and tested our knowledge and understanding of implicit free lists, C system calls, void pointers, and dynamic memory allocation.
+It includes the following functionality:

 * Malloc chunks of memory of a specified size